openskynetwork/osky-sample/README.md

 ```
 #### AvroSort

 This tool sort unsorted OpenSky avro files by the time the messages arrived at the OpenSky server (timeAtServer).
 This is important for a proper position decoding since the decoder assumes messages to be ordered in time.
-Simply run `java -cp decoder.jar org.opensky.tools.AvroSort sample.avro sample_sorted.avro`.
+Simply run `java -cp tools-1.0-fat.jar org.opensky.tools.AvroSort sample.avro sample_sorted.avro`.

 Note: the tools first loads all data into memory.
 So make sure you have enough memory available.
 Otherwise use AvroSplit to split the Avro file in consitent small files.